mathewsivin/udacity-data-engineering-projects/README.md

 # Udacity Data Engineering Projects
 In these projects, models were created for user activity data.
-The activity data is from a music streaming app call Sparkify.
+The activity data is from a music streaming app called Sparkify.
 The database and ETL pipelines were designed to understand what songs users are listening to.

 # Data Lake with Spark